Counselling 101: Essentials for New Professionals

 Active Listening: This is more than just the ability to hear; it involves comprehensive understanding, reflection, validation, and appropriate responses.
 It means staying engaged in the conversation, showing interest, and validating the client's feelings.

 Confidentiality: Counselling dealings are strictly confidential.
-Respecting client confidentiality helps build trust and ensures a safe space where clients can share without fear of judgement or exposure.
+Respecting client confidentiality helps build trust and ensures a safe space where clients can share without fear of judgment or exposure.

 Strong Communication Skills: Communication is pivotal in counselling.
 It involves not only talking but also listening, observing non-verbal cues, and summarising to ensure mutual understanding.